Modine Manufacturing Company (MOD) Shares Soar Above 1-Year High - News Heater

-The stock of Modine Manufacturing Company (NYSE: MOD) has increased by 8.91 when compared to last closing price of 38.18.
-Despite this, the company has experienced a 17.49% gain in its stock price over the last five trading sessions.
+Modine Manufacturing Company (NYSE: MOD)’s stock price has surge by 2.25relation to previous closing price of 45.83.
+Nevertheless, the company has seen a 22.73% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Modine Manufacturing Company (NYSE: MOD) Right Now?